‘How to Murder Your Husband’ author on trial for husband’s death - NewsBreak

 The exclusion serves as a big win for the defense, which says the Brophys were a “loving couple who cared about one another” and had been happily married for 27 years before the chef was gunned down at work.

-On the contrary, prosecutors are painting a picture of a cash-strapped couple with a big life insurance policy as the ticket for financial freedom.
+On the contrary, prosecutors are painting a picture of a cash-strapped couple with a big life insurance policy as the ticket to financial freedom.

 KOIN reports that Crampton Brophy was the beneficiary of $1.4 million and that she asked law enforcement for a letter to send to a life insurance company.